-- {join | leave | leaveall} Which timer to set. - timer_value Value of timer.
+- {join | leave | leaveall} Which timer to set. - timer\value Value of timer.
+Ranges: join: 20-1000 centiseconds leave: 60-3000 centiseconds leaveall: 500-18000 centiseconds

-Ranges:

-join: 20-1000 centiseconds leave: 60-3000 centiseconds leaveall: 500-18000 centiseconds

-join: 20 centiseconds
+- join: 20 centiseconds

-leave: 60 centiseconds
+- · leave: 60 centiseconds

-leaveall: 1000 centiseconds
+- · leaveall: 1000 centiseconds

 - Group Address Registration Protocol is used by GVRP and GMRP to register or deregister client attributes for client services within a bridged LAN.
 The default values for the GARP timers are independent of the media access method or data rate.
-These values should not be changed unless you are experiencing difficulties with GMRP or GVRP registration/deregistration. - Timer values are applied to GVRP for all the ports on all VLANs. - Timer values must meet the following restrictions: - leave >= (2 x join) - leaveall > leave show garp timer (4-167)

-Note: Set GVRP timers on all Layer 2 devices connected in the same network to the same values.
+These values should not be changed unless you are experiencing difficulties with GMRP or GVRP registration/deregistration. - Timer values are applied to GVRP for all the ports on all VLANs. - · Timer values must meet the following restrictions: - leave >= $(2 \times join)$ - leaveall > leave - Note: Set GVRP timers on all Layer 2 devices connected in the same network to the same values.
 Otherwise, GVRP may not operate successfully.

 '''

-Console(config) #interface ethernet 1/1
+Console(config)#interface ethernet 1/1

-Console(config-if) #garp timer join 100
+Console(config-if)#garp timer join 100

 Console(config-if)#

 '''